fluxcd/flux2/docs/proposals/go-git-providers.md

 client := gitprovider.NewMultiClient(gh, gl, aalto)
 ```

-The interface definition of `MultiClient` is similar to that one of `Client`, both embedding `ResourceClient` and `URLParser`, but it also allows access to domain-specific underlying `Client`'s:
+The interface definition of `MultiClient` is similar to that one of `Client`, both embedding `ResourceClient`, but it also allows access to domain-specific underlying `Client`'s:

 ```go
 // MultiClient allows talking to multiple Git providers at once